Thai Turkey Lettuce Wraps (Lean & Fresh)

 Pro Tips for Thai Turkey Lettuce

-Make-Ahead Strategies: Prepare turkey filling in advance and store it in an airtight container in the fridge for up to 3 days.
-Assemble wraps just before serving.
+Make-Ahead Strategies: Prepare the turkey mixture in advance and store in the refrigerator for up to 2 days; reheat gently before serving.

-Equipment Optimization: Use a non-stick skillet to prevent sticking and ensure a smooth cooking process.
+Equipment Optimization: Utilize a non-stick skillet if available to prevent sticking and simplify cleanup.

 Troubleshooting Common Issues